jaseemtan/apple-documentation-archiver/README.md

 The offline archive will be saved under the offline folder within the project.
 It would be ideal to run the script to download all contents in one go.

+The offline contents should be served through a local server for it to function properly.